 Go back to Layer 1 (where you activated Live Mirror) to draw.
 If the guideline is bothering you, you can lower the opacity.

-If you draw a horizontal line at Step 2 and choose Reflect X at Step 4, you will mirror your drawing horizontally.
+If you draw a horizontal line in Step 2 and choose Reflect X in Step 4, you will mirror your drawing horizontally.

 Same thing, you can create a new layer to draw a guideline as you work.

 I’ve found a trick to not get confused about whether to choose Reflect X or Y when you do Live Mirror drawing.

 Think about it, X-axis represents a horizontal line, so when you draw a horizontal line, select Reflect X, and it will mirror the image horizontally from left to right.
 On the other hand, Y-axis represents a vertical line, when you choose Reflect Y, the image mirror from up to down.

 Makes sense?
 Hope this tip makes it easier for you to understand the reflect options.

 A couple of takeaway points from this tutorial: